Dhunseri Investments Ltd leads gainers in 'B' group

 ALSO READ

-Ugar Sugar Works standalone net profit rises 167.09% in the December 2019 quarter
+Tera Software standalone net profit rises 264.86% in the December 2019 quarter

-Ugar Sugar Works consolidated net profit declines 6.78% in the March 2020 quarter

 BGR Energy Systems'' Q3 net profits surge